huubexel/Introduction_to_research_methods/README.md

 To try and see if it works type in your terminal links www.google.com

-Something with the same text as google should show up.
+Something with the same text as google should show up. (afterwards you can just exit and restart the terminal again)

 If both wikipedia2text and (a working version of) a text-browser are installed, you can now download the file: